 BA in Criminology

-Develop your understandings of crime and how we structure our criminal justice system at Webster with our BA in Criminology degree.
-You'll explore the issues that are currently of great interest to criminologists from professionals in the field.
+Develop your understanding of crime and how the American criminal justice system is structured.
+Working toward a B.A. or minor in criminology, you'll explore issues that are currently of great interest to criminologists from professionals in the field.

 Points of Distinction